gchq/event-logging/README.md

 > **NOTE**:
-Version 3.x.x+ of event-logging are compatible with Java 8+
-The Maven coordinates changed in version 5.0-beta.16_schema-v4.0-beta.3 when it was moved from Bintray to Maven Central.
+**The Maven coordinates changed in the following major versions when event-logging was moved from Bintray to Maven Central.**
+* **3.3.0_schema-v3.3.1**
+* **4.0.8_schema-v3.2.4**
+* **5.0-beta.16_schema-v4.0-beta.3**

 The second version number in the version string is the version of the _event-logging-schema_ XML Schema that the library uses.

+v5 is currently in beta but we would encourage you to use it as only v5 includes the fluent builder style API and rich javadoc.
+We do not anticpate making breaking changes unless we encounter issues with it, and aim to shortly take it out of beta.
+This version is currently in use by stroom for recording its own events.

 ### Example Application